BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 ## Points of Interest

--The main app code lives under *App*.
+* The main app code lives under *App*.
--Css, fonts and images can be found in their own folders under *Content*.
+* Css, fonts and images can be found in their own folders under *Content*.
--Css and script library bundling has been configured in *App_Start/BundleConfig.cs*.
+* Css and script library bundling has been configured in *App_Start/BundleConfig.cs*.
--The Home view contains the basic page's starter html, links and script references.
+* The Home view contains the basic page's starter html, links and script references.

 ## Explanation of the SPA Architecture